-Relationship of UPWP to Other Transportation Planning Documents
+Relationship of the UPWP to Other Transportation Planning Documents

-Transportation or designee (co-chair), the Secretary of Health and Human Services or designee (co-chair), the Secretary of Energy and Environmental Affairs or designee, the Administrator of Transportation for Highways or designee, the Administrator of Transportation for Mass Transit or designee, and the Commissioner of Public Health or designee.
+The agencies work together to achieve positive health outcomes through the coordination of land use, transportation, and public health policy.
+HTC membership is made up of the Secretary of Transportation or designee (co-chair), the Secretary of Health and Human Services or designee (co-chair), the Secretary of Energy and Environmental Affairs or designee, the MassDOT Highway Administrator or designee, the Transit Administrator or designee, and the Commissioner of Public Health or designee.

 The HTC will also promote improved coordination among the public sector, private sector, and advocacy groups, as well as among transportation, land use, and public health stakeholders.
-As part of the framework for the HTC, MassDOT has established a Healthy Transportation Advisory Group composed of advocates and leaders in the field of land use, transportation and public health policy.
+As part of the framework for the HTC, MassDOT established a Healthy Transportation Advisory Group composed of advocates and leaders in the fields of land use, transportation and public health policy.